haacked/haacked.com/_posts/2021/2021-03-04-abbot-cloud-events.markdown

 What that does is create an HTTP trigger for the skill attached to the room where you ran it.
 An HTTP trigger is a secret URL that can be used to call the skill.
 And the skill will respond to the room it's attached to.

-When you run the command, Abbot will respond with something like:
+When you run the command, Abbot would respond with something like:

 > The skill `cloud-event` is now attached to the channel `ops`.
-Visit https://ab.bot/skills/cloud-event/triggers to get the secret URL used to call this skill.
+Visit the skill triggers page to get the secret URL used to call this skill.

 Grab that URL, and go back to the Event Grid Subscription page, and click "Select an endpoint" and supply the trigger URL as the web hook endpoint.
 Click "Create" and you're done!
 You can trigger a deploy to see it in action.
 Or just change an App Setting to get an `AppUpdated` notification.
 If you run into any problems, you can see a log of the last 100 HTTP requests that the skill received.